MinorityProgrammers/defisummer-resources/README.md

 ## Videos
 * DefiSummer KickOff https://youtu.be/9Rldobm7E58
 * DefiSummer: Introduction to Blockchain & DeFi (decentralized finance) https://youtu.be/C9qImoS5S6I
+* DefiSummer: Intro to Stellar https://youtu.be/bE99gLbZhWM
 * DefiSummer: Introduction to NFTs (Non-Fungible Tokens) https://youtu.be/7ayWjEBq8Xo
 * DefiSummer: Deploy a NFT on Testnet https://youtu.be/WNhW3xZDvOU
+* DefiSummer: How to Get Started Developing on Stellar https://youtu.be/ObwCpA_AX9Q

 ## Presentations